handsome-b-wonderful/introduction-to-dependency-injection/doc/speaker-notes.md

 	* Preferred when all dependencies can be constructed first to ensure client object has a valid state.
 	* Can limit some flexibility but also beneficial moving towards an immutable & thread-safe object
 * Property Injection
-	* freedom to manipulate state of dependencies references at any time but can cause issues * with ensuring fully injected before use
+	* freedom to manipulate state of dependencies references at any time but can cause issues with ensuring fully injected before use
 * Method Injection / Interface Injection
 * Service Locator
 	* central registry known as the "service locator"
 	* on request returns the information necessary to perform a certain task
 	* can act as a simple run-time linker.
-* Ambient Context
-	* similar to service locator for a single dependency. avoid constructor bloat for things that cross-cut, like logging context

 Containers
 * Autofac